 That being said, it’s possible for some to have an allergy or irritation to cannabis or to smoke in general, and have increased redness of eyes for this reason.
 However, for these sensitive individuals, the experience would likely be a universal reaction to smoke, be it cannabis, tobacco, or perhaps even incense.

-How to Get Rid of Red Eyes from Cannabis
+How to Do You Get Rid of Red Eyes from Cannabis?

 The cause for red eyes from cannabis is a harmless, even perhaps beneficial one, but that doesn’t necessarily make it a welcome reaction to all.
 There are a few simple steps one can take to minimize or reduce redness of eyes during or after smoking.

 - Opt for low or no THC strains.
 Strains high in CBD, CBN, and the like may be a desirable alternative for those looking to lessen red eyes when toking.